 What does UM/UIM mean and how does this coverage work?

 UM stands for uninsured motorist and UIM stands for underinsured motorist.
-In the event of an accident (once you have accepted a ride and are transporting a passenger) with a driver who is uninsured or underinsured and is ultimately at fault for bodily injury caused to you or your passengers, our UM/UIM coverage will apply up to $1M per accident.
-There is no deductible on UM/UIM claims.
+In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured or underinsured and is ultimately at fault for bodily injury caused to you and/or your passengers, our UM/UIM coverage will apply up to $1M per accident.
+There is no deductible on our UM/UIM policy.

 When do these coverages apply?